AdobeDocs/commerce-frontend-core/src/pages/guide/index.md

 *  The next level of sophistication is to make structural changes to your site by moving functionality between places on a page or to completely different pages.

-    This is achieved using the Magento [layout](https://glossary.magento.com/layout) engine.
+    This is achieved using the [layout](https://glossary.magento.com/layout) engine.
 No PHP coding is required to make layout changes, but the layout engine is moderately sophisticated.

-*  Finally, you can develop new modules to add new custom functionality to your site or to extend the functionality provided by existing Magento or third party modules.
+*  Finally, you can develop new modules to add new custom functionality to your site or to extend the functionality provided by existing or third-party modules.

     This third level of customization is not addressed in this guide.